pandolajs/stylelint-config-pandora/README.md

 # stylelint-config-pandora

-This shared stylelint config extend `stylelint-config-standard`, override some rules for CSS MODULE support.
+This sharable stylelint config extend `stylelint-config-standard`, override some rules for CSS MODULE support.

 The list of support for CSS MODULE rules are: